noun_Email_707352 noun_917542_cc Map point Play Untitled Retweet Group 3 Fill 1

 Mikel Echegoyen

-Global CTO Tietoevry Create
+Global CTO, Tietoevry Create

 Mikel is a senior business and technology leader with broad experience in helping global customers develop and ship next-generation digital products and services.
 His passion is to collaborate and combine business, technology, and software to create value.
 At Tietoevry Create, he is responsible for driving technology leadership across the organization and with customers, including technology excellence for solutions, assets and capabilities.